On the Learning Dynamics of Deep Neural Networks: On the hinge loss

 The hinge loss is non differentiable, but one can simply consider that learning stops as soon as the output of the network reaches $1$ (resp. -$1$) for class $D_1$ (resp. $D_2$).
 Under the same assumptions than in Theorem \ref{dyn_bce} (some of which can be relaxed, see Appendix \hyperlink{app-C}{C}), we have the following result:

 \begin{theorem} For $x \in D_1$ (for $D_2$ it is simply the opposite), the output $u(t)$ of the network verifies

 where $\theta_0 = \cosh^{-1}(\frac{y_0^2 + \|x\|^2 z_0^2}{c})$ and the left and right equations correspond to $c=0$ and $c\neq0$. \end{theorem} \begin{proof} Simple computations show that the dynamics of the system are governed by $y_t' = x^T x z_t$ and $z_t' = y_t$.
 Following the method from Section \ref{binary}, we see that $u'(t) = 2 \|x\| u(t)$ in the case where $c=0$, leading to to the result.
 When $c \neq 0$, a classic hyperbolic change of variables allows to find the solution.
-Its full derivation can be found in Appendix \hyperlink{app-C}{C}. \end{proof}
+Its full derivation is presented in Appendix \hyperlink{app-C}{C}. \end{proof}

 The learning curves are plotted in Fig.~\ref{fig-main:plot_hinge} \textit{Right}.
 We notice a \textit{hard} sigmoidal shape corresponding to learning stopping when $u_t$ reaches $1$.
-The comparison to binary cross-entropy (all other parameters kept equal) suggests a much faster convergence.
+Confidence increases exponentially in $t$, much faster than for binary cross-entropy (all other parameters kept equal) where $u(t) \sim \log(t)$.
 With $\delta$ the required confidence for our classifier, the time $t^*$ required to reach $\delta$ can easily be computed.
-We plot it for both losses in Fig.~\ref{fig-main:plot_hinge} \textit{Right} which confirms visually that the hinge loss converges much faster.
+We plot it in Fig.~\ref{fig-main:plot_hinge} \textit{Right} which confirms visually that the hinge loss converges much faster.
 We also notice the expected divergence of $t^*$ for the binary cross entropy as $\delta$ reaches $1$ (training never converges in that case).
-We refer the interested reader to Appendix \hyperlink{app-C}{C} for a more general treatment of the Hinge loss, fully relaxing the assumption on the number of points in the classes.
+We refer the interested reader to Appendix \hyperlink{app-C}{C} for a more general treatment of the Hinge loss, which fully relaxes the assumption on the number of points in the classes.